 Structure validation is essential before using a protein model for downstream analysis or design work.
 A structure with poor geometry may look reasonable in electron density but contain atomic overlaps or distortions that lead to incorrect functional predictions.
 MolProbity combines multiple quality metrics into a single, interpretable framework that catches both obvious errors and subtle geometric inconsistencies, and is widely used during structure refinement as well as for assessing confidence in predicted models from AlphaFold2, Boltz-2, or experimental methods.

 Upload a PDB or mmCIF structure file to ProteinIQ, or enter an RCSB PDB ID to fetch directly from the Protein Data Bank, and receive a full MolProbity validation report in seconds.
-Results include 13 quality metrics covering clashscore, Ramachandran analysis, rotamer outliers, omega/cis-peptide assessment, bond geometry, and the composite MolProbity Score, with a downloadable outlier CSV when flagged residues are found.
+Results include headline quality metrics covering clashscore, Ramachandran analysis, rotamer outliers, C-beta deviations, CaBLAM backbone analysis, Ramachandran Z-score, omega/cis-peptide assessment, bond geometry, and the composite MolProbity Score.
+Residue-level outliers are shown in a separate table, and downloadable files include summary CSV, outlier CSV, the full MolProbity text report, Probe output when generated, and a Coot script when available.

 | Input | Description |